SysKitTeam/docs-point/reporting/access-reports.md

 ### Generate Report

 * **Click the Reports tile**; it is located on the SysKit Point home screen.
-* **Select Permissions Reports category in the filter** you can find in the upper left corner.
+* **Select the Permissions Reports category in the filter** you can find in the upper left corner.
 * **Click the Permissions Matrix report tile** to be redirected to the Selection screen.

 This report can also be accessed from: